nplrkn/alsoran/documentation/backlog.md

 ## RETEST

 ## DONE
+- Uplink and downlink NAS transfer should be in the procedures module
 - Fix int coding bug
 - Redis live test
 - Single async fn / task that sends the Rrc Setup and waits for Rrc Setup Complete